The Next Step Social Justice Center

 1989 - Organized five busloads of people to participate in THE NATIONAL HOUSING NOW! march on Washington, D.C. where commitments were made to provide affordable housing.

-1990 - Served as a Public Member on Task Force on Homelessness for the Wisconsin Legislature which led to public hearings and the passage of the Interest on Real Estate Trust Act (IRETA) to provide funding for homeless programs.
+1990 - Served as a Public Member on Task Force on Homelessness for the Wisconsin Legislature which led to public hearings and the passage of the Income Real Estate Trust Act to provide funding for homeless programs.

 1996 - Researched County Budget and educated local advocates to help restore General Relief assistance to homeless.